-The ACT88329 contains two fully integrated low dropout linear regulators (LDO).
-LDO1 and LDO2 are 390mA outputs.
-The LDOs require only two small external components (Cin, Cout) for operation.
+The ACT88327 contains two fully integrated low dropout linear regulators (LDO).
+LDO1 and LDO2 are 300mA outputs.
+The LDOs are require only two small external components (Cin, Cout) for operation.
 They ship with default output voltages that can be modified via the I2C interface for systems that require advanced power management functions.
-LDO1 can also be configured for load switch mode.
+LDO1 can also be configured in load switch mode.

-LDO1 has a dedicated input pin, VIN_LDO, so it can operate from different input voltage than the Buck converters and from LDO2.
+LDO1 has a dedicated input pin, VIN_LDO, so it can operate from different input voltage than the other Buck converters and from LDO2.
 LDO2 input voltage comes from the AVIN pin.